adameus03/spc-cloud/README.md

 ```
 WARNING: This will change the state of the contaner, and affect the operating costs measured by Azure.

+# Change the network port used to access the application
+To change the port used to access the application you need to modify the **.env** file.
 # What needs to be done?
 Check the issue titled "TODO"